-So you've been searching for that perfect house to call a 'home' and you finally found one!
-The price is right, and in such a competitive market you want to make sure you make a good offer so that you can guarantee your dream of making this house yours comes true!
+So you've been searching for that perfect house to call a 'home' and you've finally found it!
+The price is right and, in such a competitive market, you want to make sure you make a good offer so that you can guarantee that your dream of making this house yours comes true!